This is the searchbox for the COCC website

 Emphasizes applications of basic arithmetic skills.
 Equips students to handle everyday arithmetic problems and lays a foundation for algebra.
 Topics include ratio, proportion, percent, measurement, perimeter, area, volume and integers.
 Recommended preparation: MTH 010.

-Introduction to algebra, integers, rational and real numbers, algebraic expressions, linear equations in one and two variables, and systems of linear equations.
-Recommended preparation: MTH 020.
+Introduction to algebra, integers, rational and real numbers, algebraic expressions, linear equations in one and two variables, and graphical representations with a focus on modeling and applications.
+Recommended preparation: Math 020 or higher or minimum placement into MTH 060.

 Continues the algebra foundation necessary to study college-level mathematics and statistics.
 Includes systems of equations and inequalities, linear and quadratic regressions, functions and function notation, equation solving through manual and graphical means, inequalities and complex numbers.
 Graphing calculator required.
 TI-83 or TI-84 recommended.
 Recommended preparation: MTH 065.